 | Cost Structure | High fixed, low variable | Low fixed, high variable at scale |

-The most successful transitions don’t merely replicate the classroom experience online.
+In my experience overseeing transitions across diverse industries, the most successful ones don’t merely replicate the classroom experience online.
 Instead, they leverage what digital delivery does well—scalability, personalization, on-demand access—while consciously rebuilding the engagement elements that made classroom training effective.

 Before making the switch, audit your current training program.
 Identify which elements depend on physical presence (live demonstrations, hands-on practice with equipment, role-playing exercises) and which can be adapted for digital delivery.
 This assessment prevents the common mistake of trying to force inappropriate content into an online format.